-With 20 years’ of experience working in latent defects insurance, common causes for floor construction failures become apparent and whilst you might think the cause of most floor defects arise from an inadequate joist size, we’ve found it is most likely due to the use of the joist.
+With 20 years’ of experience working in latent defects insurance, common causes for timber floor construction failures become apparent and whilst you might think the cause of most floor defects arise from an inadequate joist size, we’ve found it is most likely due to the use of the joist.

 • Excessive notching – when cut outs are made too big and put in the wrong place this can weaken the integrity of the joist (see drawing reproduced from Chapter 8.2 of our Technical Manual)